SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 - **Accountability:** Actions must be uniquely traceable to a specific entity.
 - **Authenticity:** Verify that data inputs and users are genuine.

-These objectives were developed based on the CIA triad and expanded to fit the needs of the system (Appendix A: Threat Model).
+These objectives were developed based on the CIA triad and expanded to fit the needs of the system (Appendix 7.1 Threat Model).

 Similarly to other parts of the analysis phase, stakeholder interactions shaped the system's security requirements.
 In particular, even testing the prototype (before having the core system functional) showed concerns about the authority of Administrators and Teachers, and needs for accountability for actions.